THEOplayer/documentation/how-to-guides/07-miscellaneous/02-verizon-media/01-preplay.md

 - **A Preplay request must include all parameters defined within the playback request, hence these parameters must be included in the THEOplayer source**.
 This request must also include adigital signatureif the 'Require a token for playback'option is enabled in the back-end on the corresponding live channel.
 (See also : [Basic Setup > Playback URL's > Signing a Playback URL Tutorial](https://docs.vdms.com/video/index.html#Tutorials/Signed-Playback-URL-Tutorial.htm%3FTocPath%3DBasic%2520Setup%7CPlayback%2520URLs%7C_____2))
 - Verizon Mediaspecific documentation on the available playback URL query parameters can be found on the Verizon Mediadocumentation site under [Basic Setup > Playback URL's > Customizing Playback via Parameters](https://docs.vdms.com/video/index.html#Setup/Customizing-Playback.htm%3FTocPath%3DBasic%2520Setup%7CPlayback%2520URLs%7C_____1)
 - Some parameters can be  excluded from the digital signature calculation.
-These parameters may enable certain use cases (e.g. DVR) and would, for this reason, be excluded from the digital signature.*What parameters are excluded needs to be documented by Verizon to ensure it is clear what query parameters can be used in the playback URL *that* is returned in the preplay request response.
-Until further notice there are no parameters that can be exposed **according** to **the** Verizon documentation.  *
+These parameters may enable certain use cases (e.g. DVR) and would, for this reason, be excluded from the digital signature.

-- **Currently, the playback URL in the preplay response should not be modified.
-Also, do not depend on the format of this URL.
-Verizon Mediareserves the right to change the format of this URL as needed**.*Only parameters that are *excluded* from the digital signature would enable the possibility to use those parameters for certain use cases whereby the playback URL in the preplay response can be 'tuned'  using these parameters as extra query parameters we can add to the actual playout URL issued by the player.
-At this point in time, there are no supported use cases that involve adding extra query parameters to the playback URL that is in the preplay request response.
-Future use cases that would have this requirement need to be handled as new features and THEOplayer will handle them as Change Requests. (e.g. DVR/Timeshift)*

 ## Stream Configuration (with ads)

-The examples below demonstrate how to configure a stream with server-side ads through the Verizon Media pre-integration.
+The examples below demonstrate how to configure a stream with server-side ads through a [VerizonMediaSource](https://docs.portal.theoplayer.com/api-reference/web/theoplayer.verizonmediasource.md).

 ##### Web SDK